Adaptive Hyperbolic Kernels: Modulated Embedding in de Branges-Rovnyak Spaces: Adaptive Hyperbolic Kernels

 \subsection{Curvature-aware De Branges-Rovnyak Space}

-We begin by introducing the de Branges-Rovnyak space, an RKHS defined via a subtractive kernel with a multiplier function~\cite{sautel2022some}, and then generalize it to a curvature-aware formulation on Poincar\'e balls of arbitrary curvature, enabling adaptive geometric representation while preserving positive definiteness. \begin{definition} A Hilbert space $\mathcal{H}_n^{\bm{b}}$ on $\mathbb{B}^n$ is a de Branges-Rovnyak space if and only if it is the RKHS associated with the following kernel function:
+We first introduce the de Branges-Rovnyak space, an RKHS defined via a subtractive kernel with a multiplier function~\cite{sautel2022some}, and then generalize it to a curvature-aware formulation on Poincar\'e balls of arbitrary curvature, enabling adaptive geometric representation. \begin{definition} A Hilbert space $\mathcal{H}_n^{\bm{b}}$ on $\mathbb{B}^n$ is a de Branges-Rovnyak space if and only if it is the RKHS associated with the following kernel function:

 for some {{$\bm{b}:\mathbb{B}^n\to \mathcal{D},\bm{z}\mapsto(b_1(\bm{z}),b_2(\bm{z}),\ldots,b_r(\bm{z}))^\top$ and $r\in\mathbb{N}\cup\{\infty\}$}}. $\mathcal{D}$ denotes an $r$-dimensional Hilbert space. \end{definition} To ensure the de Branges-Rovnyak space is well-defined, the kernel $k^{\bm{b}}$ should be pd ~\cite{aronszajn1950theory}.
 This condition depends on the choice of the multiplier function $\bm{b}$, which must belong to the following multiplier space: